XemaFrias/Project_Euler/README.md

-# Description
+# Repository to store different activities of project Euler
-Repository to store different activities of project Euler
+My purpose is to find a solution for some of this problems.
+It may not be the optimal one because I will try to obtain the solutions on my own